COVID-19 | Defending Workers’ Rights and Livelihoods in the Time of the Pandemic

 The campaign is demanding that brands make enforceable commitments to ensure workers who make their products receive their full wages throughout the pandemic, legal severance pay when factories close and respect for their basic labour rights.
 The coalition launched a website (payyourworkers.org) and a petition, urging major brands and retailers to live up to their responsibilities to the workers who make their products.

-Up-to-date information on how COVID-19 is impacting workers in the global garment and footwear industry
+Up-to-date information on how COVID-19 is impacting workers in the industry

 - Clean Clothes Campaign live blog: How the Coronavirus affects garment workers in supply chains

 - Covid-19 Tracker: Which Brands Are Acting Responsibly toward Suppliers and Workers?

 Country-specific information and actions